Packaging Cost & Sourcing

 The portal feeds into our QA dashboard referencing ISTA guidelines, keeping board grade, print match, and finishing specs transparent.
 When a client asked for metallic bronze on a 2,500-unit wine carrier, the document recorded every color pass, dropping rework from 12% to 5% on the next run.
 I still brag about that win in meetings because it proves data-driven spec control actually shrinks risk.

-I advise warehouse teams to audit slotting before each run because a slight change in product dimension can erase savings from wholesale packaging for small business; the checklist now includes bin-size confirmation and a field for verifying shipping label orientation, preventing the $0.05 per-piece rework hit when someone flips the dieline.
-(No, you can't skip that bit even if you're already late to the next meeting.)
+I advise warehouse teams to audit slotting before each run because a slight change in product dimension can erase savings from wholesale Packaging for Small Business; the checklist now includes bin-size confirmation and a field for verifying shipping label orientation, preventing mis-picks that can cost $0.18-$0.32 per outbound unit in rework and relabeling.
+I caught one team trying to “eyeball” the pallet map in a rush, and we all agreed the extra five minutes was cheaper than a full afternoon of chaos.

 Pricing & MOQ: Breaking Down the Numbers